raspberrychris/cryptotravellers/content/blog/tesla-to-use-cardano-as-payment.md

 +++
 ## Cardano x Tesla?

 A new rumour has begun circulating the on Crypto Twitter that Tesla will be using [Cardano](/link/buy-cardano) as their cryptocurrency payment system.
-Elon Musk, CEO of Tesla and SpaceX, is a strong believer in cryptocurrencies and blockchain technology.
-We have seen him speak vocally about Bitcoin and [Dogecoin](/link/buy-dogecoin), even doing a skit on [Dogecoin on SNL](https://www.bloomberg.com/opinion/articles/2021-05-10/dogecoin-and-elon-musk-on-snl-it-s-a-hustle-but-it-s-the-people-s-hustle) that ended with "It's a hustle."
+Elon Musk, CEO of Tesla and SpaceX, a man who these days needs no introduction, is a strong believer in cryptocurrencies and blockchain technology.

+We have seen him speak vocally about Bitcoin and [Dogecoin](/link/buy-dogecoin), even doing a skit on [Dogecoin on SNL](https://www.bloomberg.com/opinion/articles/2021-05-10/dogecoin-and-elon-musk-on-snl-it-s-a-hustle-but-it-s-the-people-s-hustle) that ended with the punchline "It's a hustle!"
 Following his appearance on SNL the price of Dogecoin came crashing down.

 Elon has been quoted saying "cryptocurrency would be used for all transactions" in the future.
 This coming from one of the most successful entrepreneurs on Earth.